mineiros-io/terraform-google-network-subnet/README.md

   }]
   ```

-  Each object in the list accepts the following attributes:
+  The object accepts the following attributes:

   - [**`name`**](#attr-name-1): *(**Required** `string`)*<a name="attr-name-1"></a>